Takshil-Kunadia/notion2wp/README.md

 ## Description

-Notion2WP bridges the gap between Notion's collaborative content creation and WordPress's powerful publishing platform.
+Sync Content From Notion bridges the gap between Notion's collaborative content creation and WordPress's powerful publishing platform.
 Content teams can now draft, review, and organize content in Notion, then import it directly into WordPress with a single click.

-**What makes Notion2WP special:**
+**What makes Sync Content From Notion special:**

 - **No manual copying** - Import entire pages and databases directly from your Notion workspace
 - **Smart conversion** - Notion blocks are automatically converted to equivalent Gutenberg blocks